DaleOrders/AWS-Study-Notes/README.md

 SSE-S3 Encryption Steps

-1. When putting data into S3, only need to provide plaintext.
+1. When putting data into S3, customer only needs to provide plaintext.
 2. S3 generates fully managed and rotated **master key** automatically.
 3. Object generates a key specific for each object that is uploaded.
 4. The master key is used to encrypt the specific object key, and the